nina-mir/CSC317-assignments/assignment-5/READme.md

 #### General Info
 On this page, you are asked to create a table using HTML ```<table></table>``` element.
 The content of this table is your top three coding resources that you have found very useful in your computer science journey.
 These resources can be of any media: social media channels, books, blogs, websites, Discord channels, etc.

-You may find this [MDN article](https://developer.mozilla.org/en-US/docs/Learn/HTML/Tables/Basics) very useful for this pat of the assignment.
+You may find this [MDN article](https://developer.mozilla.org/en-US/docs/Learn/HTML/Tables/Basics) very useful for this part of the assignment.

 If you happen to have no favorite coding resource, find some for this assignment, please.